 If you have a UVC-connect camera, screen sharing the output of that device is also one way to bring it into VDO.Ninja.
 UVC-based devices are not supported currently otherwise via Android.

 For most users, using Chrome on Android is the recommended way of connecting.
-The only exception is for Samsung users, as using the Samsung Galaxy browser is recommended instead of Chrome.
+There are some exceptions, such as for Samsung users.
+Using the Samsung Galaxy browser is recommended instead of Chrome for Samsung devices.
 On the Galaxy S21 for example, it seems that you can get 60-fps when using the Galaxy browser, but only 30-fps when using Chrome.
+If battery life or heat is an issue on Samsung or other Android devices, limiting the frame rate to 30-fps and possibly the resolution to 720p can allow the H264 hardware encoder to work (&codec=h264).
+The default target frame rate of 60-fps may prevent H264 from working on some phones, causing heat issues due to software-encoding being used.
+Firefox on Android seems to fix a couple Chrome-specific issues.
+Chrome will mute the microphone after a minute if the screen is turned off, but Firefox doesn't seem to do that.
+With Samsung devices, Chrome combined with H264 hardware encoding may have color issues with the OBS Browser source, but that issue isn't present when using Firefox as the mobile browser.
+So, for Samsung devices, you might find Firefox, with &fps=30 and &codec=h264 as parameters (push and view side respectively), may help keep things cool.
 Not all cameras may appear as options when using a mobile device; this comes down to the manufacturer of the phone really.
 If you cannot select your fish-eye camera, try instead buying a fisheye lens adapter from Amazon for a couple dollars; it will offer better performance probably anyways.
+The Android APK version of VDO.Ninja will reveal a few extra cameras (wide angle, for example), versus the browser, but it doesn't support group rooms at the moment.

 Screen sharing on mobile devices is not support via the Browser, although Android devices can screen sharing using the native Android app (linked previously).
 The screen sharing function may not include audio, or at least it might be unstable, and this will hopefully be addressed over time with additional development of the mobile app.